Improved master equation approach to quantum transport: From Born to self-consistent Born approximation: Self-consistent Born approximation: Formulations

-\Eqs{Arho-SCBA}, (\ref{QME-SCBA}) and (\ref{tirhoj}) constitute the main formulation of the SCBA master equation.
-In Appendix B we prove a relation of the SCBA-ME with an alternative approach developed recently, say, the hierachical master equations (HMEs) scheme \cite{Yan080911}.
-The HMEs, in terms of a hierachical equation-of-motion (HEOM) for the density operator and a series of auxiliary operators, is derived by a series of derivatives on the Feynman-Vernon influence functional.
-Since the HMEs scheme largely depends on a spectral decomposition technique, this type of construction makes the numerical implementation very tricky and time-consuming.
-In Appendix B we show that the SCBA master equation contains, significantly, the dominant contribution (terms) of the HMEs.
-This identification indicates that the SCBA-ME scheme should be a promising tool for quantum transports.
-In addition to the advantage with transparent physics, the SCBA-ME approach also allows for devising more efficient computational schemes, by virtue of its compact and closed-form structure.
+Equations (\ref{Arho-SCBA}), (\ref{QME-SCBA}) and (\ref{tirhoj}) constitute the central formulation of the SCBA-ME.
+In Appendix D we prove a relation of the SCBA-ME with an alternative approach, say, the (infinite) hierarchical equations of motion (HEOM) approach \cite{Yan080911}.
+The latter is derived by a series of derivatives on the Feynman-Vernon influence functional, based on a spectral decomposition technique and introducing a series of auxiliary operators.
+In Appendix D we show that the SCBA-ME contains the dominant contribution of the HEOM formulation.

-Based on \Eqs{rhow-SCBA}, (\ref{Arhow-SCBA}) and (\ref{tirhow}) one can actually carry out the time-dependent solution.
-In practice, from \Eq{tirhow}, we first calculate and store the reduced evolution operator, ${\cal U}(\omega_m)$, for a series of frequencies ($\omega_m$).
-Then, we solve the coupled \Eqs{rhow-SCBA} and (\ref{Arhow-SCBA}) with the help of ${\cal U}(\omega_m)$ to evaluate the integral in \Eq{Arhow-SCBA}.
-Using the solution (in frequency domain), an inverse Laplace transformation then gives the system state $\rho(t)$ and the transient current $I(t)$, simultaneously.
-In this context, we would like to mention that, instead of the Fourier expansion for $C^{(\pm)}_{\alpha\mu\nu}(t)$, we can employ the Pad\'e decomposition technique as exploited in Ref.\ \cite{pade} to improve the algorithm efficiency.
-Since this technique can replace the integral $\int^{\infty}_{-\infty} d\omega'$ in \Eq{Arhow-SCBA} by a discrete sum, favorably, it reduces the numbers of ${\cal U}(\omega_m)$.

-\subsection{Steady State}
+\subsection{Steady state}

-Based on \Eqs{Arho-SCBA}, (\ref{QME-SCBA}) and (\ref{tirhow}) the steady-state result can be more easily obtained than the above transient solution.
-For this purpose, let us first consider the integral in \Eq{Arho-SCBA}.
-Since physically, the time correlation function in the integrand of \Eq{Arho-SCBA} is nonzero only on {\it finite} timescale (in Markovian limit which is in fact very short), we can then replace $\rho(\tau)$ in the integrand by the steady-state density matrix $\bar{\rho}$, in the long time limit, $t\rightarrow\infty$.
-After this replacement, we first make a Fourier expansion for $C^{(\sigma)}_{\alpha\mu\nu}(t-\tau)$, then Laplace transform ${\cal U}(t-\tau)[a^{\pm}_\nu \bar{\rho}]$, yielding
+Based on \Eqs{rhow-SCBA}, (\ref{Arhow-SCBA}) and (\ref{tirhow}) one can first carry out the solution in frequency domain.
+Then, by an inverse Laplace transformation, the time-dependent solution can be obtained.
+Nevertheless, in this subsection we would like to show an efficient scheme for the steady state solution.
+For this purpose, let us consider the integral in \Eq{Arho-SCBA}.
+Since the correlation function in the integrand of \Eq{Arho-SCBA} is nonzero only on {\it finite} timescale, we can replace $\rho(\tau)$ in the integrand by the steady-state density matrix $\bar{\rho}$, in the long time limit $t\rightarrow\infty$ (corresponding to the steady state).
+After this, we first make a Fourier expansion for $C^{(\sigma)}_{\alpha\mu\nu}(t-\tau)$, then perform the Laplace transform for ${\cal U}(t-\tau)[a^{\pm}_\nu \bar{\rho}]$, yielding

-Together with \Eq{tirhow}, substituting this result into \Eq{QME-SCBA}, we can then straightforwardly solve for $\bar\rho$ and calculate the steady-state current.
+Together with \Eq{tirhow}, substituting this result into \Eq{QME-SCBA}, we can straightforwardly solve for $\bar\rho$ and calculate the steady-state current.